gproebstin/yet_again/content/posts/tiny_transformer.md

 date: 2023-06-24
 draft: false
 ---
+(**Starting Note**: This is an abridged version of a much, much longer transformer explainer.
+If you want to read the long version, you can find it [here](https://highdimensionalgrace.com/posts/big_transformer/)!)

+---
-GPT-3 predicts what word will follow an inputted sequence. **How does GPT work?**
+GPT-3 predicts what word will follow a sequence of text. **How does GPT work?**

 If you google for “GPT model”, you find a graphic that looks like this: